faucetsdn/faucet/docs/configuration.rst

 Router
 ######

-Routers config is used to allow routing between vlans.
+Routers config is used to allow routing between VLANs, and optionally BGP.
 Routers configuration is entered in the 'routers' configuration block at the top level of the faucet configuration file.
 Configuration for each router is an entry in the routers dictionary and is keyed by a name for the router.
 The following attributes can